NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 Unlike global hotkeys, hotkeys registered to menu items will only be fired when one of your application's windows are focused or the relevant context menu is open.

+When a menu item is fired from a hotkey combo press, the event's `$combo` parameter will have its `triggeredByAccelerator` value set to `true`.

 ### Label items

 The simplest menu item is just a label.
 You may use the `Menu::label()` method to add a label item to your menu: